mahabalaraju/system-design-notes/AWS_Certified_Developer.md

  you're charged at on-demand rate wheather you run instances or not suitable for short term , uniterrrupted workloads that needs to be in  a specific AZ

+ Whats an EBS volume ?

+An EBS (Elastic block store) volume is a network drive(consider USD flash drive) you can attach to your instance while they run
+It allows your instance to persist data, even after their termination they can only be mounted to one instance at a time( at a ccp level) they are bound to a specific specific availability zone

+Analogy : think of them as a "network USB stick".

+Note : ccp - certified cloud practitioner - one EBS can be only mounted to one EC2 instance associate level(solution architect, developer, sysops):  EBS Multi-Attach.
+This specific feature allows you to attach a single, specialized Provisioned IOPS (io1 or io2) EBS volume to up to 16 AWS Nitro-based EC2 instances simultaneously within the same availability zone.

+EBS volume

+its a network drive (i.e., not a physical drive) it uses the network to communicate the instance, which means there might be a bit of latency it can be detached from an ec2 instance and attached to another one quickly

+its locked to an availabilityzone (AZ)
+ An EBS volume in us-east-I a cannot be attached to us-east-Ib To move a volume across, you first need to snapshotit

+have a provisioned capacity( size in GB's and IOPS)

+ you get billed for all the provisioned capacity you can increase the capacity of the drive over time

+	EBS Snapshots -- ( like git commits )

+	 Make a backup (snapshot) of your EBS volume at a point in time Not necesary to detach volume to do snapshot, but recommended can copy snapshots across AZ or Region

+	EBS Snapshots features

+	EBS Snapshots Archive (Git Cold Storage)
+	 move a Snapshots to an "archieve tier" that is 75% cheaper . takes within 24 to 72 hours for restoring the archive

+	Recycle bin for EBS snapshots
+	 setup rules to retain deleted snapshots so you can recover them after an accidental deletion specify retnetion ( from 1 day to 1 year)

+	fast snapshot restore (FSR)
+	force full initializaation of snapshot to have no latency on first use ($$$) .